-Paulie?
-Canelo?
-Golovkin?
-Crossover Fights for Conor McGregor to Consider
+Paulie, Canelo, Golovkin: Crossover Fights for Conor McGregor to Consider

 McGregor, though, apparently doesn't think much of either.

-"Canelo and Golovkin, I’m not really too much of a fan of either of those," he said.
-"I think Canelo’s a little but stuck, a little bit flat on his feet.
-When I watch footage of him I just see him getting peppered, he has no feet under him.
-So, although they’re supposedly up there as well, I don’t really think they are."
+"Canelo and Golovkin, I'm not really too much of a fan of either of those," he said.
+"I think Canelo's a little bit stuck, a little bit flat on his feet.
+When I watch footage of him I just see him getting peppered—he has no feet under him. ...
+So, although they're supposedly up there as well, I don't really think they are."

 1. Paulie Malignaggi